thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Multiple "Search for Intel" action fixes - fixed some bugs and exploits (multiple searchs on same squad leader), localized string for action, search process visualization
 - Remade announcement system - much less messages on screen will be overwritten by new information
 - AA Emplacements will scan horizon for targets (this will increase their situation awareness, but still not totally fix their built-in stupidity)
-- AA/AT Emplacements static gunner replaced with militiaman (which allows to replenish gunners on these emplacements)
+- AA/AT Emplacements static gunner replaced with militiaman (allows to replenish gunners on these emplacements)
 - Sum Similar Weapons to Unlock changes - optimization pass (less memory allocations, hashmap usage instead of arrays), weapon similarity check changes (attempt to reduce different caliber weapon unlocks with same weapon origin (for example, sudden early M110 unlock situation)), bugfixes, pistols inclusion
 - Airbases have SAM sites too
 - CIWSes and AA vehicles on airbase will scan horizon